challet/MooPlay/README.md

 The subtitles loaded through **MooPlay.Subtitle.Parser.SubRip** will be displayed in the *subtitles_container* element and synchronized with the current position of the video.

-**MooPlay.Subtitle.Player** can have a third arguments which is the hash options.
+**MooPlay.Subtitle.Player** can have a third argument which is the hash options.
 You could specifiy your own *onDisplay* and *onDispose* callbacks functions.
 The both of them will received 3 arguments :

 * *the element to be displayed*
 * *the container* as specified at initialization
 * *the overlapping level* : in case several subtitles should be displayed, each one as a different level associated as integer.
 Most part of the time, the value will be *0*